hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_sha_8e0373f5-747a-4296-9de7-3c87492cfdfd-0_3.content.md

 <!--font:Poppins-->

-# Fractal Geometry & Mandelbrot Set
+# Fractal Geometry & Mandelbrot

 Experience the mesmerizing world of fractal geometry with our Mandelbrot-inspired website.
 Our abstract design features repeating patterns of intricate shapes in a monochromatic color scheme, setting the tone for your exploration.